tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 + gl.texStorage2D(gl.TEXTURE_2D, 1, gl.RGBA32I, width, height);
 ```

-## Rendering positions insted of colors (part iv, what happened here?)
+## Rendering positions instead of colors (part iv, what happened here?)

 So, we did a couple changes to the "traditional render" scheme and ended up with this (changes in bold):